martinstiles/masters-thesis/README.md

 ## The main files to run
-After you have completed the setup, the main files are found in ./src/extractive/main.py or ./src/abstractive/main.py, depending on which system you want to inspect.
+After you have completed the setup, the main files are found in ./src/extractive/main.py or ./src/abstractive/main.py, depending on which system you want to test.
 To generate a summary from the working dataset, assign a desired value to the _cluster_id_ parameter, and run the file.

 All results from the test on CNN/DM can be seen by running ./src/extractive/eval_stats.py or ./src/abstractive/eval_stats.py.